Skip to Content

 17. Yellow Anaconda

-Fun Fact: Yellow Anacondas are not venomous; so, they kill prey by squeezing them to death.
+Fun Fact: Yellow Anacondas are not venomous, they kill prey by squeezing them to death.

 18. Yellow-eye Rockfish

-Fun Fact: Yellow-eye rockfish can live for up to 120 years.
+Fun Fact: The Yellow-eye Rockfish boasts an impressive lifespan, with some individuals living up to 120 years.

 19. Yungas Pygmy Owl